gigabittech/PSWQuotes/replit.md

 # Overview

 This is a full-stack solar quote management system for Perth Solar Warehouse.
 The application allows customers to request solar system quotes through a multi-step form and provides an admin dashboard for managing leads.
-The system handles solar power, battery storage, and EV charging product configurations with automated pricing calculations and quote generation.
+The system handles solar power, hybrid inverters, battery storage, and EV charging product configurations with automated pricing calculations and quote generation.

 # User Preferences